-Again, the magic rule to security is validating any user input that touches the application’s surface.
+Again, the magic rule to maintaining application security standards is validating user input that touches the application’s surface.

-As the security assessment for this vulnerability can have different implications depending on what has been configured, there is no one solution for all cases.
-Still, you can look up the variations of cryptography in our knowledge base.
+The security assessment for these common vulnerabilities can have different implications depending on configuration, and there is no one solution for all cases.
+Still, you can look up the variations of cryptography in our blog post.

-We have shown you some vulnerabilities that we think are crucial to cover for every web application.
-As you might not be the one fixing these vulnerabilities, what can YOU do?
+We have shown you some application security threats and vulnerabilities crucial for every web application.
+However, as you might not be the one fixing these vulnerabilities, what can YOU do?

 Luckily, many vulnerabilities can be easily avoided.
-For an overall better security status, we recommend you to do the following:
+However, for overall better security status, we recommend you do the following: